modflowpy/xattree/docs/md/tut.md

 At import time, `xattree` walks your domain to discover its structure.
 Where it discovers a `field()` whose type is either another `xattree` node or an `Optional`, `Mapping` or `Iterable` of such, it inspects it recursively.

 When a field is another `xattree`-decorated class, an `Optional` of such, it simply becomes a child node in the data tree.

-When it's a `Mapping` or `Iterable` of some `xattree`-decorated class, we get a bit fancy. `xattree` will "flatten" these before attaching them.
-Basically, use a `Mapping` or `Iterable` if you don't want to name your children up front (i.e. when you define your object model) but at their moment of birth, which is perhaps understandable.
+When it's a `Mapping` or `Iterable` of some `xattree`-decorated class, `xattree` will "flatten" these before attaching them to the data tree &mdash; i.e., attach each element by name as a child instead of attaching the collection itself as a child.

+Use a `Mapping` or `Iterable` if you don't want to name your children up front (i.e. when you define your object model) but at their moment of birth, which is perhaps understandable.
 Using an `Iterable` is effectively to declare that you don't want to have to name them, which, while deplorable among our kind, is standard feline conduct, therefore `xattree` grudgingly accepts but insists on naming anonymous children behind your back, appending an auto-incrementing integer to the name of their field.

 **Note**: While `xattree` will raise an error at runtime if a user-specified or auto-generated name collides with another fields, it's best to name fields such that collisions are impossible.

+**Note**: You may not reassign a child to a different parent if it already has one.

 ### Conversion and validation